tearflake/sexpression/README.md

 ## project specifics

 This package contains a modernized version of s-expression parser for Javascript.
-Beside ordinary s-expression support, it borrows C style comments, Unicode strings and Python style multi-line strings.
-S-expressions handled by this package appear like the following:
+Beside ordinary s-expression support, it borrows C style comments, Unicode strings, and Python style multi-line strings.
+S-expressions handled by this package may appear like the following:

 ```
 /*